dxw/playbook/playbook.md

 say if there's an impact on work, as with any other leave.

 You can book your perk through BreatheHR as a training request, with weblinks and an estimate of the ticket, accommodation and travel costs, and Bus Ops will get it sorted for you.

+The annual budget is aligned to your start date.

 #### Cycle to work scheme